 Golden Butterflies is a public monument project done on 2014 at Ülker Street, Istanbul, one of the trans ghettos of 90s before being “refined” while the Municipality is preparing the city for the United Nation Conference on Human Settlements.
 The monument is realized in collaboration with Şevval Kılıç and Derin Cankaya.
 Stemming from giving voice to one part of the trans history of the city which has been demolished, Golden Butterflies is focused on the issues like city memory and stories erased.

-In “unspeakable home, enchanting companions” exhibition, the artist adds some other layers to the work to question placing a public art into a museum and puts her effort to mobilize the audience in order to take her work to the streets by giving them the posters of Golden Butterflies (2014) and a digital map via a QR code (and the website address) placed in the exhibition area.
-She also canalizes the work to bring being from outside of Schengen borders topic into question with a letter to the audience placed next to the QR code.
+In “Unspeakable Home, Enchanting Companions” exhibition, Leman S. Darıcıoğlu adds some other layers to the work to question placing a public art into a museum and puts her* effort to mobilize the audience in order to take the work to the streets by giving them the posters of Golden Butterflies (2014) and a digital map via a QR code (and the website address) placed in the exhibition area.
+She* also canalizes the work to bring being from outside of Schengen borders topic into question with a letter to the audience placed next to the QR code.